-The M.St. course and the first year of the corresponding M.Phil. are exactly identical in content, and the same examination format is taken by all candidates (see section on M.Phil. and the Examination Regulations).
+The MSt course and the first year of the corresponding MPhil are exactly identical in content, and the same examination format is taken by all candidates (see section on M.Phil. and the Examination Regulations).
 You will have to enter for the examination relating to the degree for which you were registered, but because of the similarity of the courses a transfer from one to the other, influenced perhaps by examination results, or by changes in career plans or available funding, may be possible.

-Lists of available options can be found online at and are included in the Examination Regulations.
-Please note that not all the courses listed may be available every year, and you should discuss with your supervisor your first and second choices for each term as soon as possible, so that you can discuss viability.
+Lists of available modules can be found online and are included in the Examination Regulations.
+Please note that not all the modules listed may be available every year, and you should discuss with your supervisor your first and second choices for each term as soon as possible, so that you can discuss viability.

-M.St. candidates must choose three options and candidates may, if they wish, choose one of their three options from the list for the M.St. in Classical Archaeology or from the M.Sc. in Archaeological Science.
+MSt candidates must choose three modules (one of which is the dissertation subject).
+Candidates may, if they wish, choose one of their modules from the list for the MSt in Classical Archaeology or from the MSc in Archaeological Science.
 Students can therefore shape for themselves a broader or a more specialised Master's course in Archaeology, according to personal preference and career plans.
-Further guidance on choosing your options should be sought from your supervisor if necessary.
+Further guidance on choosing your modules should be sought from your departmental supervisor if necessary.

-For the examination, one of your three options must be chosen from 'List A' (see Examination Regulations); this option is normally taught in Michaelmas Term.
+For the examination, one of your modules must be chosen from 'Schedule A' (see Examination Regulations); this option is normally taught in Michaelmas Term.
 This option will be examined by a traditional unseen written paper, in which you are asked to choose three questions from a selection and to answer them all within three hours.